GlueScript/Glue/README.md

     GET http://resource.net/

-This makes a GET request to the uri and responds with the response to that request.
+This script makes a GET request to http://resource.net/ and responds with the response to that request.

 Chaining responses to a request
 ================================

     GET http://resource.net/ POST http://words/

-A GET request is made to resource.net and when that request responds with success, a POST request with the response body is made to http://words/ .
+A GET request is made to http://resource.net/ when that request responds with success, a POST request with the response body is made to http://words/ .
 The response from the glue server is the response from the final request in the script.

 Longer chains
 ===========